Comparing Air to Water and Water to Water Heat Pumps

 There is an unfounded public perception that water to water heat pumps (ground water heat pumps) are generally more efficient than air to water heat pumps, and therefore more profitable to operate.
 However, the practice shows that even if conceptually different, the heat pumps (both the air to water and the water to water) will bear similar operational costs, under the condition that both of the systems exhibit the same nominal power ratings.
 Below we explain why the exploitation costs are more or less the same for both systems, even if the functioning principles of both heating appliances are slightly different.

-During the cold season, the fluids in the ground collector of the water to water heat pump, stabilize slightly below the freezing point, while the average air temperature that is indrawn by the air to water heat pump is about +4 degrees Celsius.
+During the cold season, the fluids in the ground collector of the water to water heat pump, stabilise slightly below the freezing point, while the average air temperature that is indrawn by the air to water heat pump is about +4 degrees Celsius.
 In contrast, the air to water heat pump takes more heat from the air during the summer months, compared to the groundwater heat pump, which makes it less efficient when it comes to property cooling but quite handy for ensuring enough quantities of hot water.
+Here's how an air to water heat pump works:

 - Even if the temperatures outside drop to -15 degrees Celsius, with a well-insulated house and a proper underfloor heating system, the air to water heat pump will still be able to ensure adequate heating on its own.
 Problems arise when the temperatures suddenly drop below -15 or -20 degrees Celsius, something an air to water pump will not be able to cope with as well as the water to water pump does, namely due to higher ground waters temperatures despite the outside weather conditions.
 This means, that in order to prevent heating disruptions during the cold winter days, one will have to turn on the gas or electric furnace, some of the air source heat pumps (air to water and air to air) are equipped with, which will inevitably increase the heating costs.